 Ideal settings on your camera: The ideal aperture for a valley photo is f/16 or f/22.
-Carry a 70-200 lens and zoom in, so you will not have to worry too much about depth of field.
+Carry a 70-200 lens and zoom in, so you will not have to worry too much about the depth of field.
 Use a tripod and keep your ISO at 100.

 Perfect time to capture a shot: Valley photos look best during the afternoon, and for the amateur photographer, it is a play of natural light that makes their photo look easier and catchier to look at, without the hassle of post-processing.

-Lens: A Nikon or Canon 50mm and 18-55mm lenses for HD wide angle shots of the gaping landscape of the valley.
+Lens: A Nikon or Canon 50mm and 18-55mm lenses for HD wide-angle shots of the gaping landscape of the valley.
 Valleys are habitats for flora that are easily missed, so make sure you capture that.

 What to avoid: Fog, and other elements of nature that may appear to give the photo an effective look, but in hindsight, only makes the photo look too crowded and takes away the attention from the valley’s beauty.

 What to focus on: Try low-angled shots from the ground to see how well they capture the depth of the valley.
 The arid landscape will make for a lovely photograph from that viewpoint.

 Where to go: Breathtaking Mai Chau Valley in Vietnam is the perfect place if you seek some peace and quiet, while Danum Valley in Malaysia is suitable for anyone who’s looking for a wildlife adventure.

 A beach is a place for solitude, romance, and family fun and adventure, all in one.
 Perhaps the best place for you to experiment with your camera for all kinds of shots, the beach is not just a place for the photographer to relax and unwind, but to find and capture the perfect snapshot as well.